isaacnmm/pestpolicy-hugo2XX/content/posts/best-tick-killer-for-yard/index.md

 Ortho Bug B Gon Max Insect Killer contains bifenthrin, which targets a wide range of insects including ticks.
 It provides up to 3 months of protection, making it highly effective for long-term control.
 It covers large areas and is rainproof within hours.

-**Benefits: ** - Highly effective for long-term control - Covers large areas - Rainproof within hours **Cons: ** - May be harmful to beneficial insects if over-applied - Requires careful handling to avoid contact with skin
+**Benefits: ** - Highly effective for long-term control - Covers large areas - Rainproof within hours **
+Cons:
+- **
+- May be harmful to beneficial insects if over-applied
+- Requires careful handling to avoid contact with skin

 ###  [2.**BlackFlag HG-11108 Tick & Flea Killer Concentate**](https://www.amazon.com/dp/B071XPK8M8/?tag=p-policy-20)